mosip/documentation/docs/pre-registration-user-guide.md

 #### Step 5: Preview the data

-1. To change the demographic details (Name, Age, etc.), click **Modify** at the top-right corner adjacent to the Demographic Details section.
+1. To change the demographic details (Name, Age, etc.), click **modify** at the top-right corner adjacent to the Demographic Details section.
-2. To modify the uploaded documents, click **Modify** at the bottom-right corner adjacent to the Documents section and make changes.
+2. To modify the uploaded documents, click **modify** at the bottom-right corner adjacent to the Documents Uploaded section and make changes.
 3. To add a new applicant, click **Add Applicant**.
-**Note**: On clicking the **Add Applicant** option, you will be navigated to the Demographic Details page to provide Consent and proceed with providing the required demographic data/documents.
+On clicking the **Add Applicant** option, you will be navigated to the Demographic Details page to provide Consent and proceed with providing the required demographic data/documents.
-4. Click **Book Now** to book appointment.
+4. Click **Continue**.

-### Add new Applicant:
+### Add new Application
 On Your Applications page, click **Create New Application** to generate a new application.

-### Viewing My Applications
+### Viewing my applications

 ![Dashboard](_images/pre-reg-application-status.JPG)